AveroLLC/typesafe-react-router/README.md

 # react-route-type

-A collection of types and utility functions to facilitate typesafe routing in React-Router or react-router-dom and react-router-native.
+A collection of types and utility functions to facilitate typesafe routing in react-router-dom and react-router-native.

 npm